-If you are a small business owner with a legal dispute on your hands, you should probably consider mediation.
-Even if a small business owner wants to go to court for a sure-win case, it's often quite difficult for the small business to come up with the money to litigate.
-Even just finding the time to attend hearings can cost a small business substantial revenue.
-And because of the nature of small businesses, the owner could face personal repercussions for deciding to go to court, such as losing friends or harming his or her reputation in the community.
+If you want to go to court, it can be challenging for a small business to come up with the money to litigate.
+Even finding the time to attend hearings can cost your small business a lot of money.
+Owners of small businesses can face personal repercussions for deciding to go to court, such as losing friends or harming reputations.

-However, there is an option that many small business owners fail to consider when faced with legal problems.
+However, there is an option that many small business owners should choose when faced with business disputes.
 Mediation can solve many issues without some of the drawbacks that litigation poses.

-Generally speaking, mediation is much cheaper than hiring a lawyer at an hourly rate.
-You can generally find free to low-cost mediation services through local communication centers or bar associations.
-In addition, even if you end up paying for a mediation session by the hour, you will be splitting the costs with the other party.
-Lastly, mediation only lasts a few hours (compared to the hundreds of hours that an attorney might bill you for), which allows you to save time and can get you back to running your business sooner than if you had filed a lawsuit.
+Small business mediation offers several advantages.
+Generally speaking, mediation is much more cost-effective compared to lengthy and costly court filings.
+You can find free to low-cost mediation services through local centers or bar associations.
+In addition, even if you end up paying for a mediation session by the hour, you will split the costs with the other party.

 How to Find a Mediator

-If you are involved in a dispute that you cannot seem to settle by simple discussion, you should probably start looking to find a mediator if the other party agrees.
-Many local bar associations (city and county) often have listings of mediation services in the area.
-In addition, you can check your local phone book under "mediation" or "conflict resolution."
+Many local bar associations often list mediation services in the area.
 The internet is also a great place to find mediation services in your area.
-Lastly, some private attorneys also offer mediation services in addition to their regular practice.
+Some private attorneys also offer mediation services apart from regular practice.

-If your small business is involved with or a member of a local small business association (such as a chamber of commerce or the Better Business Bureau), you should check there first.
-Oftentimes, these associations have mediation services that are designed for small business owners.
-This is helpful, as you will not have to spend time explaining to a mediator why certain aspects of your small business are more important than others.
+Check if your business is a member of a local small business association (such as a chamber of commerce or the Better Business Bureau).
+Often, these associations have mediation services designed for small business owners.
+This is helpful, as you will not have to explain to a mediator why certain aspects of your small business are more important than others.